 Online scams and cons get more ingenious and harder to spot every day.
 One of the skills you need to learn to make sure you stay safe online is how to tell the difference between safe and legitimate sites and the malicious ones that can cause you real problems.

 Cybercrime is defined as any crime that is committed with the use of a computer.
 Despite the very real threat cybercrime poses, not enough people take it seriously or fully understand what it is.
-In this article, we look at 19 alarming cybercrime statistics that will hopefully prompt you to be as safe and secure as possible when using the internet, particularly with our increased reliance on the internet due to the COVID-19 pandemic.
+In this article, we look at 24 alarming cybercrime statistics that will hopefully prompt you to be as safe and secure as possible when using the internet, particularly with our increased reliance on the internet due to the COVID-19 pandemic.